 - Bench press on an inclined bench at an angle of 45 degrees.
-Whether it’s a dumbbell or a Smith trainer, performing a 45-degree bench press on an adjustable bench, you will breathe new life into this beloved and proven exercise.
+Whether it’s a dumbbell press or a Smith machine bench press, performing a 45-degree bench press on an adjustable bench, you will breathe new life into this beloved and proven exercise.

-- Inclined bench in the simulator.
-Instead of choosing a familiar simulator, use one that is usually not popular with you.
-It is very good if your gym has a Hammer chest trainer in which the movement of one arm is independent of the other.
-Sit in it, grab the handles of the simulator opposite you and squeeze the weight with a powerful movement of your chest muscles.
+- Inclined bench in the machine.
+Instead of choosing a familiar machine, use one that is usually not popular with you.
+It is very good if your gym has a Hammer chest machine in which the movement of one arm is independent of the other.
+Sit in it, grab the handles of the machine opposite you and squeeze the weight with a powerful movement of your chest muscles.

-- Isolating exercises for the upper chest muscles.
-You probably do some insulating exercises during the training, but be sure to do one or two, emphasizing the load on the upper part of the pectoral muscles.
-A good option would be to reduce arms in a crossover or wiring with dumbbells while lying on an inclined bench.
+- Isolation exercises for the upper chest muscles.
+You probably do some isolation exercises during the training, but be sure to do one or two, emphasizing the load on the upper part of the pectoral muscles.
+A good option would be a crossover or wiring with dumbbells while lying on an inclined bench.

 - Reverse Grip Press.
 The bench press using the reverse grip actually shifts the focus of the load on the upper chest.
 Before you begin the exercise, to prevent injury, make sure that you hold the bar firmly.